DrDonDon/push_electricity_2_microprediction/README.md

-# How to crowdsource better insights with Microprediction and Amphora Data.
+# How to crowdsource better insights with Microprediction and Amphora Data

 Crowdsourcing is an effective way to get better predictions and forecasts.
-Crowdsourcing can be more effective an robust as a variety of methods are used and there is naturally no key-man risk.
+Crowdsourcing can be more effective and robust; a variety of methods are used and there is naturally no key-man risk.
 [Microprediction](https://www.microprediction.org/) is a leading crowdsourcing prediction platform.
-We will show you how you can combine [Amphora Data](https://amphoradata.com) and Microprediction to get better insights.
+In this walkthrough we will combine [Amphora Data](https://amphoradata.com) and Microprediction to get better insights.

-We will show you how you can create a data set to be predicted using data obtained from Amphora.
-We will help you create and publish your own prediction.
-Finally we will show you how to pull the best forecasts from Microprediction and integrate with the rest of your data in Amphora.
-We will use the South Australian electricity price forecast for this tutorial but you can use any live time-series.
+For this tutorial we will use the South Australian electricity price forecast, but you can use any live time-series.
+We will show you how you can **create a data stream to be predicted using data obtained from Amphora**.
+We will help you **create and publish your own prediction**.
+Finally we will show you how to **pull the best forecasts from Microprediction and integrate with the rest of your data in Amphora. **

 ## Background

+We use Amphora Data to manage our data flows and access and share third-party data.
+We are using Microprediction to share and crowdsource predictions.
+We assume basic knowledge of python and Amphora Data for this walkthrough.
+You can get all the details on how to use [Amphora here.](https://www.amphoradata.com/docs/contents/)

 * If you haven't already, you need to create an Amphora Data account.
 [You can do so here](https://identity.amphoradata.com/Register).
 * You also need an ID for Microprediction.
 They don't use traditional accounts, but instead use Memorable Unique Identifiers (MUID).
 [Get started here](https://www.microprediction.org/muids.html).
 * You need the latest packages from Microprediction and Amphora from pypi.
 * You need access to a live time-series to be predicted.
-We will be getting our source data from the [Australian Electricity Market Operator](https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/data-nem/data-dashboard-nem).
+We will get source data from the [Australian Electricity Market Operator](https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/data-nem/data-dashboard-nem).

-We are using Amphora Data to manage our data flows and access and share third-party data.
-We are using Microprediction to share and crowdsource predictions.
-We assume basic knowledge of python and Amphora Data.
-You can get all the details on how to use [Amphora here.](https://www.amphoradata.com/docs/contents/)

 ## Method